Skip to main content

 There is no upgrade path to MonsterPi 0.4.
 Only by downloading the new image, users will be able to use FDM Monster 1.6 and up.

 It is advised to export a .yaml file to back up your printers, printer floor positions and floors.
+Here are the steps to take:

 1. Go to the import/export dialog to get the .yaml file as a download.